kelseyhightower/vault-controller/docs/how-it-works.md

 ## Requesting a Wrapped Token

 The Vault Controller creates [wrapped tokens](https://www.hashicorp.com/blog/vault-0.6.html#response-wrapping) for each Pod based on a simple callback flow.
-Pods request a wrapped token via an HTTP request to a running Vault Controller running in the Kubernetes cluster:
+Pods request a wrapped token via an HTTP request to a Vault Controller running in the Kubernetes cluster:

 ```
 http://vault-controller/token?name=vault-example-bx1r8&namespace=default